 Client Days: The number of clients an outdoor recreation business has multiplied by the number of days they enjoy that experience.

-Direct Economic Output: Expenditures of local residents and visitors on recreation-related items in the Fraser Valley region, minus consumption taxes - including equipment, accommodation, food & beverage, local transportation, and other items.
+Direct Economic Output: Direct expenditures of local residents and visitors on outdoor recreation-related items in the Fraser Valley region, minus consumption taxes.